lino-framework/book/docs/dev/install/index.rst

 Before using virtualenvs, we must install the feature::

-  $ sudo apt-get install python3-venv
+  $ sudo apt-get install python3-venv  # Debian
+  $ sudo dnf install python3-virtualenv  # RedHat

 In a :term:`developer environment` we suggest :file:`~/lino/env` as your *default environment*.
 So here we go::

+  $ mkdir ~/lino
   $ python3 -m venv ~/lino/env
   $ source ~/lino/env/bin/activate